 Figure 3 : A large print made on an Epson printer, StylusPro 4900 17″ wide printer on Epson Legacy Platine roll paper in my studio.
 Epson Legacy Platine is available as a special order from Henry’s in a variety of sizes

 I have four printers in my studio.
 Each has a specific use case and target deliverable.
 You will not need so many.
 We have options today that do excellent work on easy to find photo paper that keeps the cost down and the process simple, while offering you massive control at your own pace and on your own time.
 You can start with a very decent photo printer than can do up to 8” wide or up to 13” wide for under a few hundred dollars.
+You might want to take a look at something like a brother printer if you’re in need of something to print your images.
 After that you only pay for the ink and paper that you use.
 A decent photo printer will have at least six ink tanks.
 While you will find printers that use only four tanks, these are best used for documents and graphics as there is simply not enough refinement in them for superb colour.
 If you want to print on fine art papers, including those that are weaves such as canvas, you can move up to either a 13” wide or 17” wide printer that uses pigment-based inks and can print on all manner of paper surfaces.
 Folks doing a lot of printing or who have standardized on a particular paper, can choose printers that take paper in rolls as well as single sheets for the greatest volume and the greatest savings.
 Fine Art printers know that the larger the printer capability, the larger the ink tanks and the lower cost per print.

 Types of Printers